MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 Billing of the balance amount in the account failed.

+> [!NOTE]
-**Note:** This error could occur when attempting to delete an account.
+> This error could occur when attempting to delete an account.
 Before an account can be deleted the final billing must succeed.

 ***
 ## 2500